Sara-Farazi/axe/README.md

 3. `populate_posting_list_db.py`: This creates a table called `posting_list` which maps terms to images they're found in.
 I use this later to respond to queries efficiently!

 ## Define and implement the project
-According to the project descriptions provided by Shopify, I decided I was going to work on implementing a "search" function.
+I decided I was going to work on implementing a "search" function.
 The search function includes the following:

 The project is a web based application implemented using django.
 It provides a few simple pages: 1) a home page where users can input their search terms and criteria, 2) a results page where users interact with search results, 3) a queries page that shows a quick history of query processing times.